 Choosing the date for your fundraising event is among the most important decisions you will make during the event planning process.
-You have 365 days to choose from; however, only 75 dates are ideal for fundraising events.
-Let’s consider some factors as you dwindle your dates down to that perfect night.
+Although you have 365 days to choose from, only 75 are ideal for fundraising events.
+This blog will consider important factors as you narrow your options to the perfect night.

 Consider your Competition

 Think about this: according to the National Center for Charitable Statistics, there are 1.5 million non-profit organizations in the United States.
 Even though you aren’t competing with everyone across the country, this statistic is valuable to understand.
 It means that you need to be aware of a lot of local competition when you are picking out your event dates.
 For example, you don’t want to compete with another local event on the same evening.
 Worse yet, one with a similar cause and, more than likely, an overlapping donor base.